• Skip to primary navigation

 Cannabis butter or cannabis coconut oil is the star ingredient in baked edibles like brownies and cookies.

-Typically stored in the freezer or refrigerator, the butter or oil needs to be at room temperature to spread it on a piece of toast or incorporate it into your recipes.
+Typically stored in the freezer or refrigerator, the butter or oil must be at room temperature to spread on a piece of toast or incorporate into your recipes.

 My answer?
 You really should avoid the microwave at all costs when working with cannabis!